getsentry/sentry-docs/docs/clientdev/interfaces/breadcrumbs.rst

   requests and ``navigation`` for navigation events.
 More about types later.
 ``message``
-  If a message is provided it's rendered as text where whitespace is preserved.
+  If a message is provided it's rendered as text and the whitespace is preserved.
 Very long text might be abbreviated in the UI.
 ``data``
   Data associated with this breadcrumb.
 Contains a sub-object whose